 An Act setting out the governmental actions to manage greenhouse gas emissions coming from the province and mandating reports from emitters (9).

 The guidelines by which land is preserved and restored for the conservation of species and ecosystems, as dictated under the Environmental Protection and Enhancement Act (10).

 An Act verifying the locations of the province’s forest reserves, and establishing the parameters for amending these boundaries (11)

 An Act establishing the requirement of a management framework and plans committed to the conservation of water resources across the province (12).

 Carbon Competitiveness Incentive Regulation (13)

--Sets benchmarks on carbon emissions for carbon emitting industries to follow.
+Sets benchmark on carbon emissions for carbon-emitting industries to follow.

 Capping Oil Sands Emissions (14)

 Based on two major goals: “An oil sands-specific output-based allocation approach,” and “A legislated emissions limit on the oil sands.”

 Renewable Fuels Standard (15)